According to Jury Verdict Research, the average personal injury award in Idaho was $429,119.

 Idaho Personal Injury Verdicts and Settlements

 - 2023, Idaho: $24,300 Settlement.
 The plaintiff, a 43-year-old female, was traveling southbound on SR 19 in Jefferson County, Washington, and slowed her vehicle to make a left turn into a driveway.
-The defendant attempted to pass her vehicle in a no-passing zone as she was making her left turn, striking the rear driver’s side of her vehicle.
-Plaintiff’s injuries included neck and back sprains/strains with cervical radiculopathy; post-traumatic headaches.
+The defendant attempted to pass her vehicle in a no-passing zone as she made her left turn, striking the rear driver’s side.
+Plaintiff’s injuries included neck and back sprains/strains with cervical radiculopathy, and post-traumatic headaches.

 - 2022, Idaho: $500,000 Settlement.
-71-year-old female plaintiff was operating a Chrysler minivan on East Prairie Avenue and was stopped at a red light at its intersection with North Government Way in Hayden, Idaho.
+A 71-year-old female plaintiff was operating a Chrysler minivan on East Prairie Avenue and was stopped at a red light at its intersection with North Government Way in Hayden, Idaho.
 The defendant, who was driving a work truck for a plumbing company, ran a red light and struck the plaintiff’s vehicle in an intersection.
-The plaintiff suffered a leg injury and scarring which was permanent.
+The plaintiff suffered a leg injury and scarring, which was permanent.
 The defendant was charged with DUI.
 She hired an Idaho personal injury lawyer who could get her a $500,000 settlement.